giangnguyen2412/paper-review-continual-learning/distinguish.md

 of the same type or of different types.

+### Deep learning in transfer learning
+Yosinski et al. [2014] studied the transferability of features in each layer of a deep neural network.
+They argued that the lowest level or the raw input layer is very general as it is independent of the task and the network.
+In contrast, the features from the highest level depend on the task and cost function, and thus are specific.
+For example, in a supervised learning task, each output unit corresponds to a particular class.
+From the lowest level to the highest level, there is a transfer from generality to specificity.
+To experiment the transferability of features in each layer in a deep neural network, they trained a neural network from the source domain and copy the first n layers to the neural network for the target domain.
+The remaining layers in the target neural network are randomly initialized.
+They showed that transferred features in the neural network from the source domain are indeed helpful to the target domain learning.
+Also in the transfer learning setting, Bengio [2012] focused on unsupervised pre-training of representations and discussed potential challenges of deep learning for transfer learning.

 ## vs Transfer learning
 Transfer learning is different from lifelong learning in the following aspects.
 We want to